TosbackCgusBridge-Bot/CGUs-versions/Gamehouse/Privacy Policy.md

 This Privacy Policy covers RealNetworks, Inc., its majority-owned affiliates and subsidiaries, and RealNetworks divisions operating under different trade names, including GameHouse (collectively, "RealNetworks" or "RN").
 RealNetworks is committed to protecting the privacy of your personal information.
 This Privacy Policy explains how RealNetworks collects and utilizes both personal and non-personal information when you use our products, services and websites.

 Details regarding specific topics may be found via the topic index.
-For a printable pdf file version of this policy, click here.

 If you are in Europe, please click here to read our European Privacy Policy.
 WHY DO WE COLLECT PERSONAL INFORMATION?